 There are eight SEAL teams.
-Each team has six platoons and a headquarters element.
-SEAL platoons consist of 16 SEALs -- two officers, one chief, and 13 enlisted men.
+Each team eight operational platoons and a headquarters element.
+SEAL platoons consist of 16 SEALs — two officers and 14 enlisted men.
 A platoon is generally the largest operational element assigned to a mission.
 The platoon may also be divided into two squads or four elements.
-Every member of a SEAL platoon is qualified in diving, parachuting, and demolitions.
+Every member of a SEAL platoon is qualified in diving, parachuting and demolitions.

 The teams are split between the East Coast and West Coast of the United States.
-The odd-numbered teams fall under the command of Naval Special Warfare Group One and are based on the West Coast in Coronada, CA. The even numbered teams are under the command of Naval Special Warfare Group Two and are based on the East Coast in Little Creek, VA.
+The odd-numbered teams fall under the command of Naval Special Warfare Group One and are based on the West Coast in Coronada, California The even-numbered teams are under the command of Naval Special Warfare Group Two and are based on the East Coast in Little Creek, Virginia.